V2M-Zero: Zero-Pair Time-Aligned Video-to-Music Generation: Introduction

 Our contributions are threefold.
 First, we propose \ourmodela, the first zero-pair framework for time-synchronized video-to-music generation.
-Our key insight is that event curves derived from intra-modal similarity yield structurally comparable temporal representations, enabling transfer from music conditioning during training to video conditioning at inference with only lightweight fine-tuning (192-768 GPU hours) of a pretrained model.
-Second, through extensive ablations, we validate the flexibility of our design: \ourmodel adapts to different video domains simply by selecting appropriate visual encoders (\eg foundation models for general video, motion trackers for dance) without retraining, and we analyze design choices for mitigating the modality gap between music and video representations.
-Lastly, we demonstrate state-of-the-art results across three diverse benchmarks.
-Our zero-pair approach outperforms paired-data supervised methods by substantial margins on objective metrics: \textbf{5--21\%} better in music quality, \textbf{13--15\%} in semantic alignment, \textbf{21--52\%} in temporal synchronization, and \textbf{28\%} in beat alignment on dance videos.
-Furthermore, we find similar results via a large crowd-source subjective listening test.
+Our key insight is that event curves from intra-modal similarity yield structurally comparable representations, enabling test-time transfer from music to video conditioning with only lightweight fine-tuning (192-768 GPU hours) of a pretrained model.
+Second, through extensive ablations, we show that \ourmodel is robust across video encoders rather than tied to a specific backbone, and we analyze design choices that mitigate the modality gap between music and video representations.
+Finally, we demonstrate state-of-the-art results across three diverse datasets.
+Our zero-pair approach surpasses the strongest prior baselines per metric on all metrics across all datasets: \textbf{5--9\%} better in music quality, \textbf{13--15\%} in semantic alignment, \textbf{21--52\%} in temporal synchronization, and \textbf{28\%} in beat alignment on dance videos.
+A large-scale crowdsourced listening test corroborates these gains.

-\section{Related Work}
+\section{Related work}

-\subsection{Text-to-Music Generation}
+\subsection{Text-to-music generation}